What to watch in Alabama Senate runoff, DC mayor's race

 Bowser has had a tumultuous second term that saw her repeatedly face off against Trump and walk a public tightrope between her own police department and a vocal coalition of activists led by Black Lives Matter.
 She is campaigning on the need for proven leadership and her history as one of the faces of Washington’s ongoing quest for statehood.

 Her primary challengers are Robert White and Trayon White, who are not related to each other.
-Both accuse Bowser of mishandling public safety issues amid rising violent crime rates and favoring developers as spiraling costs of living drive Black families out of the city.
+Both accuse Bowser of favoring developers as spiraling costs of living drive Black families out of the city and of mishandling public safety issues amid rising rates of violent crime, like a Sunday night shooting that left a 15-year-old boy dead and a police officer and at least two other adults wounded.

 The Democratic primary essentially decides the mayoral race in deeply blue Washington, D.C.